-CERTAIN UNITED STATES FEDERAL INCOME AND ESTATE TAX CONSIDERATIONS
+CERTAIN UNITED STATES FEDERAL INCOME TAX CONSIDERATIONS

-The following discussion summarizes certain U.S. federal income tax considerations and, in the case of a non-U.S. holder (as defined below), U.S. federal estate tax considerations, that may be relevant to the acquisition, ownership and disposition of the notes.
-Except as specifically described below (see "-Recent Legislative Developments"), this discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), applicable U.S. Treasury Regulations promulgated thereunder, judicial authority and administrative interpretations, as of the date of this document, all of which are subject to change, possibly with retroactive effect, or are subject to different interpretations.
+The following discussion summarizes certain U.S. federal income tax considerations that may be relevant to the acquisition, ownership and disposition of the notes.
+This discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), applicable U.S. Treasury Regulations promulgated thereunder, judicial authority and administrative interpretations, as of the date of this document, all of which are subject to change, possibly with retroactive effect, or are subject to different interpretations.
 We cannot assure you that the Internal Revenue Service, or IRS, will not challenge one or more of the tax consequences described in this discussion, and we have not obtained, nor do we intend to obtain, a ruling from the IRS or an opinion of counsel with respect to the U.S. federal tax consequences of acquiring, holding or disposing of the notes.

-This discussion is limited to holders who purchase the notes in this offering for a price equal to the issue price of the notes (i.e., the first price at which a substantial amount of the notes is sold other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) and who hold the notes as capital assets (generally, property held for investment).
-This discussion does not address the tax considerations arising under the laws of any foreign, state, local or other jurisdiction.
+This discussion is limited to holders who purchase the notes in this offering for a price equal to the issue price of the notes (i.e., the first price at which a substantial amount of the notes is sold for cash other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) and who hold the notes as capital assets (generally, property held for investment).
+This discussion does not address the tax considerations arising under U.S. federal estate or gift tax laws or the laws of any foreign, state, local or other jurisdiction or any income tax treaty.
 In addition, this discussion does not address all tax considerations that may be important to a particular holder in light of the holder's circumstances, or to certain categories of investors that may be subject to special rules, such as:

-- dealers in securities or currencies; - traders in securities that have elected the mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion or other "synthetic security" or integrated transaction; - certain U.S. expatriates; - financial institutions; - insurance companies; - regulated investment companies; - real estate investment trusts; - persons subject to the alternative minimum tax; - entities that are tax-exempt for U.S. federal income tax purposes; and - partnerships and other pass-through entities and holders of interests therein.
+- dealers in securities or currencies; - traders in securities that have elected the mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding notes as part of a hedge, straddle, conversion transaction, or other risk reduction transaction; - certain U.S. expatriates; - financial institutions; - insurance companies; - regulated investment companies; - real estate investment trusts; - persons subject to the alternative minimum tax; - entities that are tax-exempt for U.S. federal income tax purposes; and - partnerships and other pass-through entities and holders of interests therein.